Minh31D85/backup_v2/README.md

 Each frontend can send backup data to this service, which stores the data as JSON files in a persistent storage directory.

-The service also maintains metadata in a PostgreSQL database.

-Typical use cases:

-- mobile app backups
-- configuration backups
-- user generated data
-- device synchronization

 ---

 # Badges